 Over time my confidence and voice grew and I started to speak up and self promote.
 I was fed up of the stereo typing of Assistants as little more than ‘tea and typing’ when we all know that they are the vital cogs of all industry.
 I became known among my peers and this resulted in me winning several regional, national and international awards and raising my profile.

-In retrospect, my role today as my client’s most valued accomplice might have been predicated.
+In retrospect, my role today as my client’s most valued accomplice might have been predicted.
 Communication is in my genes.

 So what lies ahead?

 My mission for My Super Connector is focused around the fact that you don’t have to be the loudest person to get noticed, you’ve just got to be the most effective.